 - Coat in chocolate: Melt the white chocolate in a double boiler or the microwave.
 (Alternatively, you can temper the chocolate.)
 If using the microwave: place the chocolate in a medium heat-proof bowl.
 I like to use a liquid measuring cup.
 Its depth makes it easier for dipping.
 Melt in 15 second increments in the microwave, stirring after each increment until completely melted and smooth.

 - Dip each truffle completely into the chocolate using the spiral dipping tool or a fork.When lifting the ball out of the chocolate, remember to tap the dipping tool gently on the side of the bowl to allow excess chocolate to drip off.
 Place balls back onto the baking sheet after you dip each one.
 Stir food coloring into any leftover white chocolate, then drizzle over truffles.
 Refrigerate for 30 minutes or until chocolate has completely set before serving.

-Make ahead tip: You can prepare the truffles through step 3 and keep in a container in the refrigerator for up to 3 days until ready to coat in chocolate.
+- Make Ahead Instructions: You can prepare the truffles through step 3 and keep in a container in the refrigerator for up to 3 days until ready to coat in chocolate.
 For storing and freezing, layer truffles in a tupperware between parchment paper and store at room temperature for a couple days or in the refrigerator for up to 1 week.
 Freeze for up to 2 months, then thaw overnight in the refrigerator.

-- Make sure you are using quality, pure white chocolate.
+- White Chocolate: Make sure you are using quality, pure white chocolate.
 Not chocolate chips.
 You can also use semi-sweet or dark chocolate for dipping!